Sascha37/super-mario-motion/README.md

 For every frame:
 1. The image is analyzed to detect the user's body
 2. The body pose is estimated (arms, legs, torso)
-3. A simple pose label is determined (e.g. standing, jumping)
+3. A simple pose label is determined (e.g., standing, jumping)
 4. Optional visual previews are rendered

 #### What is stored?